o4codes/btc_tipping_service/README.md

 8. Create a .env file containing the secret keys in the following format specified in the .env.sample file
 9. Create migrations using `python manage.py makemigrations`
 10. Run the migrations using `python manage.py migrate`
+11. Tests can be ran using `python manage.py test`
-11. Install ngrok on your systems in order to test locally with webhooks functionality
+12. Install ngrok on your systems in order to test locally with webhooks functionality
-12. Startup ngrok using `ngrok http 8000`
+13. Startup ngrok using `ngrok http 8000`
-13. Startup the server using `python manage.py runserver`.
+14. Startup the server using `python manage.py runserver`.
 Ensure server is running on the port ngrok is running on
-14. Go to your bitnob account and add webhook url to the webhooks section of your account.
+15. Go to your bitnob account and add webhook url to the webhooks section of your account.
 The webhook url should be the url of the ngrok server appended with "/api/v1/webhook"
-15. Go to the docs endpoint of the django server which is at <http://localhost:8000/api/v1/docs>
+16. Docs of the endpoints can be viewed from the root url of the server which is <http://127.0.0.1:8000> (if the server is running on port 8000)

 ## Contribution